turkmenugur/Gifanim/README.md

-# 🎥 Gifanim - A Powerful GIF Playback Library for Jetpack Compose 🎨✨
+# 🎥 gifanim - A Powerful GIF Playback Library for Jetpack Compose 🎨✨

     🚀 Looking for an easy way to play GIF animations in your Jetpack Compose projects?

-    With Gifanim, you have full control over your animations!  🧙‍♂️
+    With gifanim, you have full control over your animations!  🧙‍♂️